 Sometimes, the disorder that causes genital defects also results in defects of other organs.

 Sometimes genitals appear abnormal but are still apparently male or female.
-Such defects in boys include abnormalities of the urethral opening (for example, being located on the bottom or, less often, the top of the penis), an abnormally shaped penis (chordee), and an undescended testicle.
+Such defects in boys include abnormalities of the urethral opening (for example, being located on the bottom or, less often, the top of the penis), an abnormally shaped penis (chordee), and an undescended testis.
 Defects in girls include a hymen that has no opening (imperforate hymen) and a missing or shortened vagina.

 Other defects result in genitals that are not clearly male or female.
 These are called ambiguous genitals.
 The most common cause of ambiguous genitals is in girls who have congenital adrenal hyperplasia.
 Congenital adrenal hyperplasia is an inherited problem with the adrenal glands that causes the glands to produce too much testosterone (the adrenal glands naturally produce a small amount of testosterone in healthy girls).